vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### I need to reduce the number of keys in my KMS.
 How do I do that?

-In VCF 9.0 and newer you can use wrapping key feature to significantly reduce the number of keys stored in your KMS.
+In VCF 9.0 and newer you can use the wrapping key feature to significantly reduce the number of keys stored in your KMS.
 However, you cannot turn that feature on for an existing key provider.
 You will need to create a new key provider and rekey into that.
 This process is also the same if you want to reduce your KMS usage to keys that are active in VCF.

 The process is to create a new KMS or KMS partition.
 Configure a new Standard Key Provider instance to use that KMS partition.
 Set this new key provider as the default key provider.
 Do a shallow rekey of all VMs and vSAN datastores, which will only migrate the active VMs to the new provider.